kailash-manasarovar/statement/docs/timeline/2024/august.md

 - Also, please note that this is only a small proportion of the photos I saw.
 - It was impossible to collect everything.
 - It would have meant taking constant screenshots.
-- It is my belief that as soon as law enforcement starts to take action on what's been happening to me for so many years, we will find out exactly how many women, children, and babies have been targeted, and if they're still unwell, brain damaged, or murdered.
+- It is my belief that as soon as law enforcement starts to take action on what's been happening to me for so many years, we will find out exactly how many women, children, and babies have been targeted, and if they're unwell, brain damaged, or murdered.
 - They tried to murder me multiple times so of course there were murders.
 - It's essential we know how many were murdered and when, who they were, and where they are now.
 - Someone recently told me they feed the murdered women to the pigs.
 - I believe there could be hundreds of victims, maybe thousands, in Dénia alone over many decades.
-- The hacker told me they were old and young, and that the British expat community and other foreign communities were perfect targets.
+- The hacker told me they were old and young, and that the British expat community and other foreign communities were the perfect targets.
 - He suggested that one older woman may have dropped down dead from the shock of finding out, possibly in October 2022; that moment they *let you know*.
 - I bet it's not just one.
 - One of the hackers stated he loved every one of them!